Project Stakeholder Plan

 WHAT TO DO:

-- Use the worksheet Project Stakeholder Planning to create a plan for the key stakeholders you identified.
+- Use the worksheet Project Stakeholder Planning to create a plan for your identified key stakeholders.

 - Implement the plan, monitor progress, and update information regularly.